 Loss of consortium.
 One aspect of a lost loved one is you never have the ability to experience that one-on-one relationship with that person again.
 Lost companionship of a spouse or parent of a minor child can be emotionally devastating.
 This type of damage is recognized and can be claimed by grieving family members.

 Funeral expense.
 A modest burial often is shockingly expense, often costing families well over ten thousand dollars.
 These direct damages can also be recovered in wrongful death cases.

 Free Wrongful Death Legal Consultation

 The wrongful death attorneys as Max Meyers Law are ready to review your wrongful death case for free.
-If we believe we can help you achieve a better outcome for your case, we will meet with you in person for a free legal consultation to discuss your case in more detail and explain why hiring an experience lawyer is in your family’s best interest.
+If we believe we can help you achieve a better outcome for your case, we will meet with you in person for a free legal consultation to discuss your case in more detail and explain why hiring an experienced lawyer is in your family’s best interest.

 Call us today at 425-399-7000 or use our confidential contact form to request a free consultation.

 It is important to know there are other factors that affect a person’s ability to bring a wrongful death lawsuit.
 It isn’t enough that a negligent person killed your loved one.
 You must also fall within the specific class of family members allowed to bring wrongful death claims.
 The Max Meyers Law attorneys will discuss the details of these requirements during your free consultation.